bmschmidt/archiveSync/README.md

 This puts photos directly into the part of your notes they describe.
-As long as you take even cursory notes (writing the name of each box and folder as you open it), you'll have the necessary information before publication.
+As long as you take even cursory notes (writing the name of each box and folder as you open it), you'll have the necessary information for citation straight out of your notes by reading them in a web browser.

 Example Image
 -------------